bvm-org/bvm/README.md

     bvm> 3 5 PUSH "hello" { TAKE_COUNT TAKE POP ADD COUNT RETURN } EXEC
     [8]

+> The stack that you remove values from by the use of `TAKE` is
+> referred to as the *take-stack*.
+This gets more interesting much
+> later on with the discussion of call-with-continuation.

 Segments are first-class values, so for example, you can return them from other segments: